2025–26 The Citadel Bulldogs basketball team

-The 2025–26 The Citadel Bulldogs basketball team represents The Citadel during the 2025–26 NCAA Division I men's basketball season.
-The Bulldogs are led by head coach Ed Conroy in his fourth season of his second stint with the team, and his eighth season overall.
+The 2025–26 The Citadel Bulldogs basketball team represented The Citadel during the 2025–26 NCAA Division I men's basketball season.
+The Bulldogs were led by head coach Ed Conroy in the fourth season of his second stint with the team, and his eighth season overall.
 They play their home games at McAlister Field House in Charleston, South Carolina as members of the Southern Conference (SoCon).

+The Bulldogs finished 11–22 overall and tied for 8th place in the SoCon with a 7–11 record.
+They won their opening round game in the SoCon Tournament, but fell to top-seeded ETSU in the quarterfinals.

 Previous season

 The Bulldogs finished the 2024–25 season 5–25, 0–18 in SoCon play, to finish in tenth (last) place.
 They were defeated by VMI in the first round of the SoCon tournament.

 Preseason

 On October 1, 2025, the SoCon released their preseason coaches poll.
 The Citadel was picked to finish last in the conference.